degski/xoroshiro128plusxoshi/README.md

 The above modification of `xoroshiro128plus64-v1` is designated `xoroshiro128plusxoshi16`, the others are analoguosly named.

+This generator fails `practrand` systematically at 64 gigabytes [BRank(12)], a significant improvement over vanilla `xoroshiro128plus64-v1`, at zero cost, see below.

+## Ongoing

-I've "designed" another variant `xoroshiro128plusxoshi32starxoshi32` (xoroshiro128plus + back-end):
+I'am testing another variant `xoroshiro128plusxoshi32starxoshi32` (xoroshiro128plus + back-end):

     rtype operator()()
     {